- Witch hazel is a natural plant extract that can treat the inflammation and oiliness associated with acne

-Witch hazel is best for people with oily, acne prone skin.
-Its astringent and pore-tightening properties help to fight the inflammation and overproduction of oil associated with acne.
-Witch hazel toners can also help clear clogged pores–a primary cause of acne breakouts.
+Witch hazel is best for people with oily, acne-prone skin.
+Its astringent and pore-tightening properties help fight the inflammation and overproduction of oil associated with acne.
+It can also help clear clogged pores – a primary cause of acne breakouts.

 Witch Hazel Side Effects